Duncanma/Blog/content/Blog/importance-of-visibility.md

 I know that for salaried employees the link between their time and money is a bit vague, but it is definitely true that your company has paid you a sum of money for your work.
-Shouldn't they understand what they purchased for that money?
+Shouldn't they understand what they received for that money?
 Even if this was Star Trek and you weren't being paid, there are a certain number of people who only have so much time in their day, so that finite resource is being 'spent' on your work.
 You aren't bragging, you are increasing awareness of the work that